obsidianmd/obsidian-help/en/Getting started/Glossary.md

 ## Ribbon

 The **ribbon** functions as a container for frequently used action icons.
 In the desktop version, it's the vertical area situated on the far left.
-In the mobile version, it's represented by a menu button ( ![[lucide-menu.svg#icon]] ) on the [[#status bar|status bar]].
+In the mobile version, it's represented by a menu button (![[lucide-menu.svg#icon]]) on the [[#status bar|status bar]].
 ## Sidebar

 An area that contains supporting [[#view|views]] organized as [[#tab|tabs]].
 A sidebar can be split into multiple [[#tab group|tab groups]].

 Obsidian desktop has two sidebars, one on each side of the [[#main area]].
-Obsidian's mobile interface features a single hidden sidebar on the left.
+Both sidebars can be accessed by icons in the upper-left and upper-right corners in the Obsidian app, in addition to swiping left or right.
+The upper-right icon must be held to open the window.

 ## Snippet